Instability results for the logarithmic Sobolev inequality and its application to related inequalities: Introduction

-In one dimension, Barthe and Kolesnikov \cite{Barthe2008a} showed that the deficit of Talagrand's inequality is bounded below by the optimal transportation cost with cost function $\varphi(z)=z-\log (1+z)$.
-This leads to $W_1$-stability of Talagrand's inequality.
-In \cite{Fathi2016a}, the authors generalized the stability estimate to higher dimensions.
-In fact, they showed the $W_{1,1}$-stability bound, where $W_{1,1}$ is the $L^1$-Wasserstein distance with $\ell^1$ cost function on $\R^n$.
-Cordero-Erausquin \cite[Theorem 1.3]{Cordero-Erausquin2017a} improved the result by replacing $n^{-\frac{1}{2}}W_{1,1}$ with $W_1$.
+We note that an improvement of Talagrand's inequality was shown in~\cite{Mikulincer2019a}.
+In particular, if $\mu\in\cP_2^n(\R^n)$ then the deficit of Talagrand's inequality is bounded below by the relative entropy, which implies $W_2$--stability.
+It was also shown that the condition $\cP_2^n(\R^n)$ is sharp by giving an example.
+In one dimension, Barthe and Kolesnikov~\cite{Barthe2008a} showed that the deficit of Talagrand's inequality is bounded below by the optimal transportation cost with cost function $\varphi(z)=z-\log (1+z)$.
+This leads to $W_1$--stability for Talagrand's transportation inequality.
+In~\cite{Fathi2016a}, the authors generalized the stability estimate to higher dimensions.
+In fact, they showed the $W_{1,1}$--stability bound, where $W_{1,1}$ is the $L^1$--Wasserstein distance with $\ell^1$ cost function on $\R^n$.
+Cordero-Erausquin~\cite{Cordero-Erausquin2017a}*{Theorem 1.3} improved the result by replacing $n^{-\frac{1}{2}}W_{1,1}$ with $W_1$.
 That is, it was shown that if $\mu\in \cP_2(\R^n)$, then

+The next result shows that the result of~\cite{Cordero-Erausquin2017a} cannot be improved in terms of the $W_p$ distances.